tierryray/ifood-frontend-test/README.md

 A web application called Spotifood used to display the preferred playlists from iFood's customers.
 It consumed the Spotify Web API to know users' favorite playlists.

+You can access the live application at http://spotifood-tierry.surge.sh/

 ## 🚧 Requirements

 -   [**Git**](https://git-scm.com/);